brettcannon/python-azure-web-app-cookiecutter/README.md

   + https://deploy.azure.com button?
   + Instructions on how to deploy site from the CLI (both ARM and code)
   + Explanation of every file included in the skeleton
+- Switch to PS from pip execution script
 - Any way to make it easier to set up the deployment source?
   + Might be too varied to provide template support for
   + But is only step that requires using the Azure Portal to finish